Here’s a breakdown of everything running in my homelab: hardware, network, virtualisation, storage, and services.

 An Intel N150 Mini PC running OPNsense handles everything at the edge: DHCP, DNS, firewall rules, and VLAN routing.
 The N150 is fanless and draws very little power.
 It’s the right tool for a job that needs to be on and reliable around the clock.

-Switch & Wi-Fi
+Switch and Wi-Fi

 All machines are wired through a TP-Link SG108E 8-port managed Gigabit switch.
 The UniFi Access Point broadcasts a separate SSID per VLAN, so wireless clients land on the correct network segment automatically without any manual configuration on the device side.